 The first step in this process is to determine the security level desired by the application in question.
-A number of criteria may affect this determination - factors may includeing, for example, the value of the information that which the scheme will be used to protect, the length of time the parameters will be used for, and the security level of other schemes used in the application.
-The definitive paper of Blaze, Diffie, Rivest, Schneier, Shimomura, Thompson, and Wiener [BDR+96] provides guidance which may help implementers make this determination.
-In particular, the authors of [BDR+96] conclude that:
+A number of criteria may affect this determination - including, for example, the value of the information that the scheme will be used to protect, the length of time the parameters will be used for, and the security level of other schemes used in the application.